tspike2k/djinnprint/README.md

 ### format()

-The format function is used to format arguments into a fixed size buffer, similar to the snprintf function in C. The format string is passed as the first argument.
-The function then takes the buffer followed by variadic arguments.
-The format string is copied into the buffer with each format specifier replaced by the textual representation of a given argument's value.
-To ensure compatibility with C the end of the resulting string is null terminated.
-Even if the resulting string is too long to fit in the buffer and is truncated, the last element of the buffer will be set to the null terminator.
-A slice containing how much text was written into the buffer is returned.
+The format functions serve as the basis for the entire library.
+They are similar in concept to the snprintf function in C. The user supplies the function with a format string, a destination, and a variable number of arguments.
+The format string is copied into the destination with each format specifier replaced by the textual representation of a given argument's value.

+The main format function takes an Output Range (any data structure that supplies a put method) that can accept a char slice and pushes the result into the Range.
+That is all this function does.
+The second function takes a char slice for the destination.
+This function is a wrapper over the Range-based function, but has a different use-case.
+This function will copy the result into the buffer, starting from the first character and overwriting any previous contents.
+If the buffer isn't large enough to contain the result, the result is truncated.
+Truncation can be configures to fire an assert if desired, though this is disable by default.
+To ensure compatibility with C, the result will always be null terminated.
+Therefore, the maximum characters in the result will be __buffer.length-1__.
+A slice of the source buffer is then returned containing the result *excluding* the null terminator.

 ### formatOut(), formatErr()